mikecalvo/msse_seng_5199/assignments/assignment1.md

 # Introduction
 - Implement an auction system similar to eBay
 - Project will be completed in a series of 3 assignments
-- The first assignment will focus on the domain and data layer

 ---
 # Deliverables